Save This Word!

 Which sentence is correct?

 OTHER WORDS FROM backseat driverbackseat driving, noun

-British Dictionary definitions for back-seat driver
+British Dictionary definitions for backseat driver

-Idioms and Phrases with back-seat driver
+Other Idioms and Phrases with backseat driver

 A passenger who gives unwanted and/or unneeded directions to the driver; also, a person who interferes in affairs without having knowledge, responsibility, or authority for doing so.
 For example, Aunt Mary drives us all crazy with her instructions; she's an incurable backseat driver.
 This term originated in the United States in the 1920s, when it was first used for a passenger legitimately directing a chauffeur, and it was quickly transferred to figurative use.
 Also see the synonym Monday-morning quarterback and the antonym take a back seat.